 My Acer Chromebook has 16GB of flash memory, most of which are occupied by the Operating System.
 You only have storage issues if you’re utilizing your Chromebook for local development; Google gives you 15GB of Google Drive storage and is currently offering Chromebook users 100GB extra free of charge for a year.
 I have nothing in my Downloads folder - after installing node.js, ruby, python, and other essentials, I only have 8GB of storage left.

-At the rate I’m going, it won’t be long until I reach the capacity of the internal storage.
+At the rate I was going, it won’t be long until I reach the capacity of the internal storage.
 I set out to find the best storage option based on three requirements: adequate storage space (at least 32GB), low profile attachment, and lightning fast speed.

 Since I already have a 32 GB class 10 MicroSD card lying around, I went with a low-profile MicroSD adapter.
 It doesn’t sit as flushed in the SD card reader as I would’ve liked.
 However, it also doesn’t stick out far enough to worry me about accidentally breaking it in half the same way I worry about standard-size SD cards (photo).
 If you’re taking the SD slot route, here’s an alias that will save you a ton of time: